Moving to My Dog's Hometown: Stories of Everything I Didn't Know I Wanted

 SYNOPSIS

 Betsy Vereckey was thirty-seven and newly divorced when she rerouted her life from New York City to a tiny town in New Hampshire she knew virtually nothing about . . . except that it was her dog’s hometown.
-A lot of people switch up their lives after a divorce, but only a dog lover would drive a rental car north on I-91 with just a duffel bag and a spunky Glen of Imaal terrier named Ronan in the backseat.
+A lot of people switch up their lives after a divorce, but only a dog lover would drive a rental car north with just a duffel bag and a Glen of Imaal terrier named Ronan in the backseat.

-From the author of the essays “How my dog helped me find love again” (Newsweek) and “This recipe is the best thing I got from my divorce” (Washington Post) comes a relatable, funny, and inspiring memoir for anyone feeling stuck in life.
+From the author of the essays “How my dog helped me find love again” (Newsweek) and “This recipe is the best thing I got from my divorce” (Washington Post) comes a relatable, funny and inspiring memoir for anyone feeling stuck in life.
 As Betsy discovers in writing these stories, taking a leap of faith to find your personal authenticity isn’t wrong—it’s the key to happiness.

 Meet the Author